beemojs/beemo/docs/driver.md

 - **Native config** - Uses the configuration strategy defined for the driver.
 - **No config** - Does nothing.
 Requires the consumer to create a local config file.

+The default strategies for each tool are as follows:

 | Driver     | Strategy   |
 | ---------- | ---------- |
 | Babel      | Created    |